tdwaf/doc.jp/docs/resources/not-using.md

 !!! failure "Important"
     I add and remove items from here all the time.
 I'm finding new resources all the time so I will update this page monthly so it's not always correct.

-    I'm also not listing textbooks used, however, I'm currently going through Genki 2 **as of 01/20/2024**
+    I'm also not listing textbooks on the not using page.

 - [Genki Study Resources By Seth Clydesdale](https://sethclydesdale.github.io/genki-study-resources/lessons-3rd/): Amazing resource if you're going through Genki 1.
 Has a ton of practice for all lessons of Genki 1